 - GLS shipping rates (often competitive)

-- Your GLS account and history
+- Your account and history on GLS

 - Your existing technical integrations